I hope you all had a wonderful Mother’s Day! My day started like this:

 * Last week’s Motherhood & Words reading.
 What a wonderful evening (if I do say so).
 Every year the line-up is different and every year it just works.
 This year was no exception.
 Susanne Antonetta, Tami Mohamed Brown and Marcelle Soviero were all fabulous.
 If you missed it, don’t worry, it’s going to be another podcast thanks to Mom Enough.
 I’ll post the link when it’s live so you can listen.
 (And don’t forget to leave a comment here for your chance to win a copy of Susanne’s Make Me a Mother.)

 * Road trips and radio shows: Tune in tomorrow morning at 8:15 am CST if you can.
 I’ll be a guest on Duluth Public Radio, discussing Ready for Air.
-And then my mom and I are driving up there for the night.
-I’ll be reading tomorrow night, 5/15, at The Bookstore at Fitger’s, 7 p.m.
+My mom and I are driving up there together, and I’ll be reading tomorrow night, 5/15, at The Bookstore at Fitger’s, 7 p.m.

 * These great pieces on writing/the writing life (thanks to my dear students who send me links).